valancej/anchore-eks/README.md

 ## Create an EKS cluster

-Create an EKS cluster with at minimum 2 nodes with a total cluster capacity of 8 CPU and 32 GB of memory.
+Create an EKS cluster with at minimum 2 worker nodes (Auto-Scaling Groups are preferrable) with a total cluster capacity of 8 CPU and 32 GB of memory (more is recommend to scale out Anchore analyzer services).
 For more infomation on sizing, please refer to the section [capacity planning](#capacity-planning).

 This guide creates a EKS cluster with [eksctl](https://eksctl.io/) using the [ClusterConfig](examples/cluster.yaml) under the examples directory.

+**Note**: The ClusterConfig above utilizes the [Bottlerocket OS](https://github.com/bottlerocket-os/bottlerocket.
+Please refer to the GitHub repository for more information.

+### Cluster Autoscaler

+**Note**: The following is optional and not required for installation of Anchore.
+However, it is highly recommended you architect your cluster appropriate with the correct resources and services to enable scalability.

+Configure and install the [AWS CLuster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler/cloudprovider/aws).